simdipo/Darey.io_devops/LEMPSTACK_PROJECT4/LEMPSTACK_readme.md

 ![Loopback address](LEMPSTACK_IMAGES/8chown.png)

-Then, open a new configuration file in Nginx's **sites- available** directory using your preferred command-line editor.
+Then, open a new configuration file in Nginx's *sites- available* directory using your preferred command-line editor.
-Here,we 'll use `nano`
+Here,w will use `nano`

 `sudo nano /etc/nginx/sites-available/projectLEMP`